Skip to main content

 How do Puzzle ratings work?

-So, for example, if you have a Puzzle Rating of 2000, and you correctly solve a puzzle that is only rated 1000, you will not get very many points.
-But, if you get the 1000 rated puzzle wrong, you will lose a lot of points!
+• If you have a puzzle rating of 2000 and solve a puzzle rated at 1000, you won’t earn many points.
+However, if you get that puzzle wrong, you’ll lose a significant number of points.

 Pending puzzles

-When a puzzle is newly added, its rating is determined by who is able to solve it, but after a set amount of time, the puzzle rating becomes locked in place and does not change anymore.
+When a puzzle is first added, its rating is determined by who is able to solve it.
+After a set period, the puzzle’s rating becomes locked and does not change further.
+In some cases, if a puzzle’s rating is found to be inaccurate, Chess.com may adjust it to better reflect its difficulty.

 Did this answer your question?